emmywritescode/Adventure-Works-Cycles-Report/README.md

 This is a Power BI project on Adventure Works 2019 sample database, which is a fictional company’s database created by Microsoft for educational and testing purposes.
 The goal of the project is to identify products with the highest and lowest turnover rate, observe yearly overall sales, and identify customer trends and preference.
 ## Problem statement
 To use the business database to identify:
-- Which products have the highest turnover rate.
+- Which products had the highest turnover rate and which had the lowest.
-- Which products have the lowest turnover rate.
+- Which product was the most popular and which was the least popular.
-- If overall sales increased yearly.
+- Customers most preferred means of placing orders.
-- Customer’s growth trend over the years and shopping preference.
+- Which continent and territory generated the most sales.
 ## Skills demonstrated
 The following SQL Server Management Studio skills were incorporated:
 - Importing a database.